noimal/s7_client/README.md

 ## Overview
 s7_client is a simple and fast .Net library which communicates with Siemens S7 devices using Siemens S7 Protocol.

-s7_client reads data from the specified data block and writes data to the specified data block.
-The specified data block's protection settings must allow full access and the optimized acces option must be disabled.
+s7_client reads and writes data to the specified data block.
+The data block's protection settings must allow full access and the optimized acces option must be disabled.

 s7client is the synchronous version of [async_s7_client](https://github.com/ermanimer/async_s7_client) and it is designed to be used with Timers and BackgroundWorkers.